On the renormalization-group analysis of the SM: loops, uncertainties, and vacuum stability: Problem of (meta)stability of the SM vacuum

 \subsection{Running of $\lambda$: from electroweak to Planck scale}

 Let us fix again the initial condition \eqref{eq:fixed_initial_condition} at the electroweak scale $\mu_0 = 173.22$ GeV and demonstrate the influence of higher PT orders\footnote{Ignoring for the moment the fact that the boundary conditions also depend on the loop configuration} in various beta functions $\beta_a$ on the behavior of $a_\lambda(\mu)$ near the scale\footnote{This scale is sometimes associated with the gauge-dependent ``instability scale of the SM electroweak vacuum'' (see., e.g., Ref.\cite{DiLuzio:2015iua})} $\mu_r$ at which $a_\lambda(\mu_r) = 0$.
-Since the UV asymptotics of the non-Abelian and Abelian gauge coupling constants in the SM are different, we consider separately the contributions to each of the gauge beta functions and again use the $|L_{a_1},L_{a_2},L_{a_3}|L_{a_t},L_{a_b}|L_{a_\lambda}|$ notation to specify loop configurations.
+Since the UV asymptotics of the non-Abelian and Abelian gauge coupling constants in the SM are different, we consider separately the contributions to each of the gauge beta functions.
+In this section we use the refined $|L_{a_1},L_{a_2},L_{a_3}|L_{a_t},L_{a_b}|L_{a_\lambda}|$ notation to specify loop orders in RGEs for each considered coupling.

 In Fig.~\ref{fig:x123contrib} we show how different contributions to gauge-coupling beta functions affect the running of $\alpha_\lambda(\mu)$ near the $\mu_r$ scale.
 The effect of adding the higher-order contributions to the beta functions of $a_1$ and $a_2$ is that $\dot a_\lambda$, negative at the electroweak scale, decreases in absolute value with $\mu$, thus pushing the scale $\mu_r: a_\lambda(\mu_r) = 0$ to the region of larger $\mu$.
 Even though $a_3$ does not enter into $\dot a_\lambda$ at the one-loop level, its value affects the running of the Yukawa couplings and indirectly $a_\lambda$.
 Adding higher orders to $\beta_{3}$ ``accelerates'' the approach of $a_3$ to zero in the UV.
 This in turn makes $a_t$ decrease more slowly with $\mu$.
 This increases the negative contribution $-3 a_t^2$ to one-loop $\beta_\lambda$ so that the scale $\mu_r$ decreases compared to the case $|1,1,1|1,1|1|$.
 As can be seen, the transition to three loops somewhat strengthens the two-loop effect in the cases of $a_1$ and $a_2$, and weakens it in the case of $a_3$.
 The four-loop contribution to the gauge beta functions in all cases gives an effect opposite to the three-loop one.